e280/sly/README.md

         ```ts
         .props(component => [component.getAttribute("name") ?? "unknown"])
         ```
-    - `.component` accepts a subclass of `BaseElement`, which lets you define your own properties and methods for your component class
+    - `.component` accepts a subclass of `BaseElement`, so you can define your own properties and methods for your component class
         ```ts
-        GreeterView
+        const GreeterComponent = GreeterView

+          // declare your own custom class
           .component(class extends BaseElement {
             $name = signal("jim raynor")
             updateName(name: string) {
               this.$name.value = name
             }
           })

+          // props gets the right types on 'component'
           .props(component => [component.$name.value])
         ```
-    - `.component` lets devs interacting with your component get nice types
+    - `.component` provides the devs interacting with your component, with noice typings
         ```ts
         dom<GreeterComponent>("greeter-component").updateName("mortimer")
+        ```
+    - typescript class wizardry
+        - ❌ smol-brain approach exports class value, but not the typings
+            ```ts
+            export const GreeterComponent = (...)
+            ```
+        - ✅ giga-brain approach exports class value AND the typings
+            ```ts
+            export class GreeterComponent extends (...) {}
             ```
 - **register web components to the dom**
     ```ts
     dom.register({GreeterComponent})